backuardo/mindbender/README.md

 ```

 ## Configuration
-MindBender automatically handles lossy images by converting them to a lossless format (PNG).
+Mindbender automatically handles lossy images by converting them to a lossless format (PNG).
 You can provide a custom output path and encryption key as needed.

 ## License

-MindBender is dual-licensed under either:
+Mindbender is dual-licensed under either:

 -   [MIT license](LICENSE-MIT.md)
 -   [Apache License, Version 2.0](LICENSE-APACHE.md)